CT coronary angiography most helpful for intermediate-risk patients

 Not surprisingly, CTCA was more accurate than stress testing, with a sensitivity of nearly 100%, they report.

-With a low pretest probability (80%), noninvasive testing only confirmed disease in most of these patients, showing a post-test disease probability of 91%.
+In patients with a high pretest probability of disease (>80%), noninvasive testing only confirmed disease in most of these patients, showing a post-test disease probability of 91%.

 The investigators recommend stress testing in patients with low pretest likelihood of disease based on its safety, low cost, and absence of ionizing radiation.
 This test may also provide objective evidence of ischemia before revascularization is performed.